Why I Went On a One-Year Journey to Revise My Final Wishes

 It's not a metaphor to say we are all one body on this planet.
 As my father said, "I want a funeral that involves my family and my friends without harm to the Earth."

 Mallory McDuff teaches environmental education at Warren Wilson College in North Carolina, where she lives on campus with her two daughters.
-She is the author of four books including “Our Last Best Act: Planning for the End of Our Lives to Protect the People and Places We Love,” published by Broadleaf Books.
+She is the author of five books including "Love Your Mother: 50 States, 50 Stories, and 50 Women United for Climate Justice," published by Broadleaf Books.
 Read More